en An official website of the U.S. Gov

 Additional Information

-If the tax being levied stems from the filing of a joint return and you believe your current or former spouse should be solely responsible for an incorrect item or an underpayment of tax on the return, you may be eligible for relief as an Innocent Spouse.
+If the tax being levied stems from the filing of a joint return and you believe your current or former spouse should be solely responsible for all or part of the tax, penalties, and interest, you may be eligible for relief as an Innocent Spouse.
+To request relief, fill out Form 8857, Request for Innocent Spouse Relief.

 If you believe you have an acceptable reason for interest or a penalty to be removed or reduced, you may complete Form 843, Claim for Refund and Request for Abatement or send a signed statement to the IRS explaining your reasons.
 For specific instructions, see Notice 746, Information About Your Notice, Penalty, and Interest.